First Look: InterSystems Products in Containers

 This example shows how durable %SYS enables you to upgrade a containerized InterSystems IRIS instance by creating a container from a new image.
 All persistent changes you make to the instance are stored outside the container in the durable %SYS directory; if you create and start a new container from any InterSystems IRIS image using the needed options — that is, the --volume option mounting the external storage location for durable %SYS and the --env ISC_DATA_DIRECTORY option specifying the durable %SYS location on that mounted volume, which must exist and contain a /mgr subdirectory — those changes are inherited by the instance because it uses the same data as the instance in the previous container.

-At this point, you are ready to continue exploring what Docker has to offer.
+At this point, you are ready to continue exploring what containers and InterSystems IRIS have to offer.
 Use the documentation and resources below to dive deeper into containers and InterSystems IRIS.

 Articles from the InterSystems Developer Community: